pianomanfrazier/techblog/content/post/drafts/my-first-5-day-fast.md

 ## Day 3

-I woke up a bit earlier than usual feeling very refreshed around 6:30.
+I woke up a bit earlier than usual feeling very refreshed around 6:30 a.m.
 I went for an hour morning walk.
 I usually go on a half hour walk every morning.
 I was feeling great so I went a bit longer than usual.

 At this point in the fast I started feeling really great.
 I had a lot of mental clarity and was really productive throughout the day.